helium/HIP/0025-validators.md

 ### Q: What’s the minimum number of Validators needed?
 Is there a cap?

 A: The current proposal is 100 with no cap to the maximum number of Validators that can participate.
+We will have a separate chain var that we will activate Consensus Group election via Validator that can be manually activated after we reach the proposed threshold.

 ### Q: How much HNT does it require to stake and become a Validator?